giaki3003/hashnode-backup/ckj9fdkxd05n2pzs1g51n2sr6.md

 > The older your economic commitment, the lower your chance at producing a valid block.

 Although this protocol is often referred to as *Proof-of-Stake-Time* or PoST, it is really just a flavor of "nil-n" PoS, where economic value's work is shifted from gradually increasing based off how long your value has been on the network to the **exact opposite**.
-The latest, and only PoST implementation can be found in [Verium's codebase](https://github.com/vericoin/vericoin/blob/master/src/kernel.cpp#L260), and I couldn't find any proper documentation about it, unfortunately.
+The latest, and only PoST implementation can be found in [Verium's codebase](https://github.com/vericoin/vericoin/blob/master/src/kernel.cpp#L260), and it is aptly described in [this whitepaper.](https://www.vericoin.info/downloads/VeriCoinPoSTWhitePaper10May2015.pdf)

 #### *Version n*